CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/wpilib-integration/sysid-integration/plumbing-and-running-sysid.rst

          m_joystick.rightBumper().whenPressed(Commands.run(() -> SignalLogger.stop()));

          /**
           * Joystick Y = quasistatic forward
           * Joystick B = dynamic forward
           * Joystick A = quasistatic reverse
           * Joystick X = dyanmic reverse
           */
          m_joystick.y().whileTrue(m_mechanism.sysIdQuasistatics(SysIdRoutine.Direction.kForward));
          m_joystick.a().whileTrue(m_mechanism.sysIdQuasistatic(SysIdRoutine.Direction.kReverse));
          m_joystick.b().whileTrue(m_mechanism.sysIdDynamic(SysIdRoutine.Direction.kForward));
          m_joystick.x().whileTrue(m_mechanism.sysIdDynamic(SysIdRoutine.Direction.kReverse));

-It's important that the user starts and stops the logger after the tests have been ran.
-This will ensure a log is not cluttered with data from other actions such as driving the robot to an open area.
+All four tests must be run and captured in a single log file.
+As a result, it is important that the user starts the Signal Logger before running the tests and stops the Signal Logger after all tests have been completed.
+This will ensure the log is not cluttered with data from other actions such as driving the robot to an open area.

 .. note:: Consult the `WPILib documentation <https://docs.wpilib.org/en/stable/docs/software/advanced-controls/system-identification/index.html>`__ for additional details on mechanism characterization.